-(1) Shall be filed with the State Court Administrator and, unless it is withdrawn sooner, shall remain in effect until the expiration of the earlier of (a) eighteen months after it is filed or (b) the announcement of the results of the first bar examination following the student's graduation, provided, for any student who passes that examination, the certification shall continue in effect through the date of the first swearing-in ceremony following the examination.

-- (2) May be withdrawn by the dean at any time by mailing a notice to that effect to the State Court Administrator.
-It is not necessary that the notice state the cause for withdrawal. - (3) May be terminated by the Court at any time without notice or hearing and without any showing of cause.
-Notice of the termination shall be filed with the State Court Administrator.
+- (1) Shall be filed with the clerk of this Court and, unless it is sooner withdrawn, it shall remain in effect until the expiration of 21 months after it is filed or until the announcement of the results of the first bar examination following the student's graduation, whichever is earlier.
+For any student who passes that examination, the certification shall continue in effect until the date he or she is admitted to the bar. - (2) May be withdrawn by the dean at any time by mailing a notice to that effect to the clerk of this Court.
+It is not necessary that the notice state the cause of withdrawal. - (b) The authority to appear pursuant to this Rule 13 may be denied or terminated by this Court at any time without notice or hearing and without any showing of cause.